uccser/cs-field-guide/text/en/chapters/algorithms.md

 Big O Notation however requires some advanced mathematics to explore thoroughly so has been intentionally left out of this main chapter, but if you want to learn more check out the Useful Links section.
 These topics are looked at in more depth in the Complexity and Tractability chapter.

+To make things even more complicated, theoretical analysis techniques such as Big O Notation are extremely useful when designing and predicting performance but empirical analysis such as stopwatch timing shows that in practice algorithm performance can vary greatly due to hardware and operating system design.
-To make things even more complicated, in practice algorithms are running on computers that have cached memory and virtual memory, where the time to access a particular value can be particularly short, or particularly long.
+Most computers have cached memory and virtual memory, where the time to access a particular value can be particularly short, or particularly long.
 There is a whole range of algorithms that are used for this situation to make sure that the algorithm still runs efficiently in such environments.
 Such algorithms are still based on the ideas we've looked at in this chapter, but require some clever adjustments to ensure that they work well.

 ## Further reading